qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 Additionally, raster files can be read using the ``readGDAL()`` command instead of ``brick()``, by using the ``##usereadgdal``.

-If you are an advanced user and do not want QGIS to create the object representing the layer, you can use the ``##passfilename`` tag to indicate that you prefer a string with the filename instead.
+If you are an advanced user and do not want |qg| to create the object representing the layer, you can use the ``##passfilename`` tag to indicate that you prefer a string with the filename instead.
 In this case, it is up to you to open the file before performing any operation on the data it contains.